wfournier/launch-with-reshade/README.md

 1. Put all the downloaded files in the same folder.
 2. Using your archiver software, open the ReShade installation file as an archive (For 7-Zip, <b>Right click file -> 7-Zip -> Open archive</b>)
 3. Extract **ReShade64.dll** in the folder with all the other files.
-4. If you don't already have shaders from another ReShade installation, you can download a small collection on [crosire's repo](https://github.com/crosire/reshade-shaders) and place them in your game installation folder.
-If you're missing shaders, I included the **reshade-shaders** folder on this repo which has all of them (either clone the repo or download as a zip and extract the folder).
-You might also need to specify the shaders and textures locations in the ReShade menu once in game.
+4. If you don't already have shaders from another ReShade installation, you can download them from [here](https://www.mediafire.com/file/fe799nkhkxggf97/reshade-shaders.zip/file) and place them in your game installation folder.
+You might need to specify the shaders and textures locations in the ReShade menu once in game.

 # Usage with Steam games
 1. Open your game's properties window